djgrant/nx-simple/README.md

 <summary><strong>4.
 The `type` field is `module`</strong></summary>
 <br />

-> **Why?** Using ESM comes with a set of caveats; interoperating between ESM and CJS can get quite complicated.
+**Why?** Interoperating between ESM and CJS can get messy.
 To keep things simple, this executor focuses just on ESM packages.

 > How?
 Set `type` to `module`